 The Postal Service utilizes a corporate-wide environmental information system to manage and track environmental data.
-The system also serves as a central repository for required environmental records.
+The system also serves as the mandatory central repository for electronic copies of required environmental compliance records, reports, and documents.

 694.6 Training and Awareness